Mygod/VPNHotspot/README.md

 * Disable IPv6 tethering: Turning this option on will disable IPv6 for system tethering.
 Useful for stopping IPv6 leaks as this app currently doesn't handle IPv6 VPN tethering (see [#6](https://github.com/Mygod/VPNHotspot/issues/6)).
-* Fallback DNS server[:port]: Only used when a DNS server isn't found on the upstream interface.
-* Enable DHCP workaround: Only used if your device isn't able to get your clients IP addresses with VPN on.
+* Enable DHCP workaround:
+    Only used if your device isn't able to get your clients IP addresses with VPN on.
+    This is a global setting, meaning it will only be applied once globally.

 ### Misc